JustinGOSSES/predictatops/README.md

 -------------------------------------------
 Status
 -------
-Most of the work is still in <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon">the old repository</a>, but it is progressively being moved here in a simplified form.
+Some of the work is still in <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon">the old repository</a>, but it is progressively being moved here and repackaged out of Jupyter notebooks and into an actual package.

 ## Recent updates
-The code runs faster and and mean absolute error is down from 90 to 15.03 and now 8.5.
+The code runs faster and and mean absolute error is down from 90 to 15.03 and now ~7 (with a handful of wells identified as too difficult to predict, -8% depending on the run and settings.

 Key approaches were:
 1. Leverage knowledge from nearby wells.
 2. Instead of distinguishing between 2 classes, pick and not pick, distinguish between 3 classes: (a) pick, (b) not pick but within 3 meters and (c) not pick and not within 3 meters of pick.
 3. More features